SovnSkyrim/Aldrnari/Modified Gameplay.md

 ## Gameplay - Quests
 ### Gameplay - Main Questline, Daedric Quests, Miscellaneous Quests and DLCs

-- [Alternate Perspective](https://www.nexusmods.com/skyrimspecialedition/mods/50307) is the alternate start choice of Aldrnari.
-Basically, Helgen is still there and you can interract with it.
-When you're ready, walk up to the barkeeper and rent a room; sleeping in it will make the intro start but from an.. alternate perspective.
+- [Skip The Opening Video](https://www.nexusmods.com/skyrimspecialedition/mods/49327) is the alternate start choice of Aldrnari.
+You'll spawn at Helgen's exit.
 - [Timing is Everything](https://www.nexusmods.com/skyrimspecialedition/mods/25464) modifies the level and quest requirements to begin the DLCs, Daedric questlines, and some miscellaneous quests.
 These are the new triggers to begin the respective quests:
   - Hearthfire: 15
   - Dawnguard: 20 | But you can go early without problem by going straight to the Fort, getting Dexion will be extremely harder especially Dawnguard Side